srini-555/coding-interview/docs/data-structure/others/Task_Scheduler.md

       private List<Task>      taskList;
       private List<Character> sequenceList;

-      // try to do different tasks in a sequence public int leastInterval(char[] tasks, int n) {
+      public int leastInterval(char[] tasks, int n) {
           this.taskList     = new ArrayList<>();
           this.sequenceList = new ArrayList<>();